-In scholarly writing if another punctuation mark can better replace it
+• In scholarly writing if another punctuation mark can be used in its place.

 I'm running three races this month-a 5k, a 10k, and a half marathon.

 Corrected: I'm running three races this month: a 5k, a 10k, and a half marathon.